 Shrimp Louie Salad is perfect for serving at a weekend brunch or lunch.
-A creamy, signature dressing is drizzled over a bed of crispy lettuce topped with Cajun-spiced shrimp, sliced avocado, cherry tomatoes and hard-boiled eggs.
+A creamy, signature dressing made with mayonnaise, ketchup, Worcester sauce and spices is drizzled over a bed of crispy Romain lettuce topped with Cajun-spiced shrimp, diced avocado, cherry tomatoes and hard-boiled eggs

 It’s always good to have some easy, flavor-packed dishes to serve to guests, and this is one of my favorites.
-It also makes a great healthy lunch if you want to swap out the sandwich for something lighter.
+It also makes a great healthy lunch if you want to swap out the sandwich for something lighter with less calories.